-The space at the theater is utilized to the max with tables and chairs giving the interior an almost homey feeling – an entrance to your own private home theater if you may.
+All the spaces within the theater are utilized to the max with tables and chairs giving the interiors an almost homey feeling – an entrance to your own private home theater if you may.

 The staff is genuine and one can actually have a conversation on films with them.
-That distance or hurriedness that is often felt at multi-screen theaters is replaced by service-with-a-smile.
-And that fact that The Electric sells my favourite film magazine – Little White Lies – makes it all the more a lovable place.
+That distance or hurriedness that is often felt at multi-screen theaters is replaced with service-with-a-smile.
+The fact that The Electric sells my favourite film magazine – Little White Lies – makes it all the more a lovable place.

 If you are in the mood to spend a little extra, you can always opt for the “couches” which engulf you in the lap of comfortable luxury along with a SMS service that lets you order food/drink without moving an inch.

 Now, the tickets are slightly expensive as it is, so although you pay about a pound more than usual, the idea is to support the local independent cinema, and the atmosphere is by far worth the extra cash.

 The fact that I saw Senna on my first visit to The Electric – favorite documentary/film of all time – amplified this experience even more.

 Another aspect about The Electric that impressed me was that it is a theater that is not afraid to experiment.